weidengeist/Willowbot/README.md

 As it has been mentioned above, it is not necessary to provide a special pattern for this kind of message handlers.
 However, you *have* to provide a unique identifier (in this case: `myRaid`) for the handler.
 Non-unique, i.e. multiply used identifiers, will overwrite other already defined commands with the same identifier/pattern so that only the one defined last will exist and be able to be processed.

-You can see two more placeholder variables in the answer: `raidersChannel` and `raidersCount`.
+You can see two more placeholder variables in the answer: `raidersChannelName` and `raidersCount`.
 As soon as an incoming raid is detected, those placeholders will be replaced with the channel that sends you its viewers and the number of viewers, respectively.

 Commands with the `raid` type also support a `minRaidersCount` key.
 If this key is set, the according reaction will only be triggered if the raid consists of at least the specified quantity of people.